fastrgv/hbox/README.md

 The 5th priority measure is defined as follows:

-	* Nfar = 60(bmx0-bmx)/bmx0
+	* pri5 = 60(bmx0-bmx)/bmx0

-(60 is the maximum numerical value allowed for priority measures 1 thru 5) where bmx is the sum of the squares of the box distances to their hungarian-matching goal.
+(60 is the maximum numerical value allowed for the 6 heuristics) where bmx is the sum of the squares of the box distances to their hungarian-matching goal.

-The intent is to clear out the boxes closest to their targets first, so subsequent moves have fewer obstacles.

-There are already heuristics that drive boxes toward their goals, but they are linear in their effect.
+Most heuristics that drive boxes toward their goals are linear in their effect.
 The intent here is to create a nonlinear effect that would prioritize the shorter traversals.

+The definition of pri5 is confusing because it starts small and gets bigger as the puzzle is solved.
+But the nearest boxes are indeed handled first because they allow the least increase in pri5.

+The original intent was to clear out the boxes closest to their targets first, so subsequent moves have fewer obstacles.
+But on retrospect I now believe that Pri5 is effective because it tends to prioritize goals that require minimal changes to the game board, which are less likely to upset any critical box configurations, whereas complicated moves are more likely to blunder into troubling configuration changes.

-I was looking at #4 of 90 when this heuristic occurred to me, yet testing shows that #11 of 90 cannot be solved without its effect early on [prior to halfway].
+Testing shows that, among others, #11 of 90 cannot be solved without pri5.

 ### The 6th heuristic

-The 6th priority measure, Nalt, works differently, to promote meandering.
+The 6th priority measure, pri6, works differently, to promote meandering.
 It is defined as follows:

-	* Nalt = 60(HunEst)/HunEst0
+	* pri6 = 60(HunEst)/HunEst0
 	* persists beyond "halfway"

 where HunEst0 is the hungarian estimated number of moves to solution at the initial puzzle configuration.
 Over time this estimate generally decreases to zero.
 HunEst is the current estimate.